oasci/pitt-biosc1540-2024s/README.md

     <a href="https://www.biology.pitt.edu/">Department of Biological Sciences</a>
 </p>

+## Acknowledgements

+A huge thanks to Dr. Nathan Brouwer for putting years of effort into developing this course.
+I am very lucky to benefit from your insight and hard work and very appreciative that you switched to Python 🐍.

 ## License

 Code contained in this project is released under the [GPLv3 license][gplv3] as specified in `LICENSE.md`.